When will it be legal? Not soon enough! But for one client of Gallagher Criminal Defense facing marijuana grow charges

 Who will enforce the Constitution?

 In criminal cases, defense attorneys look for facts to support a legal argument to suppress evidence from an illegal source.
 In marijuana criminal cases, this is even more important.
 Sometimes illegal conduct by police results in suppression of all of the evidence.
-When that happens, the criminal charges must be dismissed for lack of evidence.
+When that happens, the criminal charges must be dismissed for lack of evidence, including marijuana grow charges.

 Interested in legalization?
 Check these out from Thomas Gallagher:

 Do you have a question about a marijuana grow charges, or another criminal law question?
 You can call Marijuana Attorney Thomas Gallagher at 612 333-1500.